pixlee/android-sdk/README.md

     PXLClient client = PXLClient.getInstance(context);
     ```
 ## Album Features
+### Initiation
-#### Get Photos of an Album
+- #### Option 1: Album
-- To load the photos in an album, you'll want to use the `PXLAlbum` class.
+    To load the photos in an album, you'll want to use the `PXLAlbum` class.
 Instantiate one with your album ID and client:

     ```
     #!java